segmentio/segment-docs/src/personas/personas-gdpr.md

 All [Segment GDPR features](/docs/privacy/complying-with-the-gdpr/) apply to Personas.

 Segment never shares or sells user data.
-Personas inherits Segment's holistic approach to security and privacy, leveraging 256-bit AES standard encryption to safeguard data stores both at rest and in transit.
+Personas inherits Segment's holistic approach to security and privacy, using 256-bit AES standard encryption to safeguard data stores both at rest and in transit.

 ## User Rights